BidishaShit/smart_resume_screening/README.md

 #  Smart Resume Screening Pipeline

-An AI-powered resume screening system that automates candidate evaluation, ranking, and reporting.
+An resume screening system that automates candidate evaluation, ranking, and reporting.
 This tool processes PDF resumes, predicts hiring suitability using a trained ML model, and generates a structured multi-sheet Excel report.

 ---